platformsh/platformsh-docs/docs/src/create-apps/multi-app/routes.md

 So if your default domain is `example.com`, that means:

-* `https://mercure.example.com/` is served by your Mercure Rocks app (`mercure`).
+- `https://mercure.example.com/` is served by your Mercure Rocks app (`mercure`).
-* `https://example.com/` is served by your Symfony frontend app (`api`).
+- `https://example.com/` is served by your Symfony frontend app (`api`).

 {{< note >}}

-Be aware that using a subdomain might [double your network traffic](https://nickolinger.com/blog/2021-08-04-you-dont-need-that-cors-request/), so consider using a path like `https://{default}/api` instead.
+Using a subdomain might [double your network traffic](https://nickolinger.com/blog/2021-08-04-you-dont-need-that-cors-request/), so consider using a path like `https://{default}/api` instead.

 {{< /note >}}

-### Using subdirectories per application
+### Define routes using subdirectories

-Using the same example, you could also define your routes as follows:
+Alternatively, you could define your routes as follows:

 ```yaml {location=".platform/routes.yaml"}
 "https://{default}/":
     type: upstream

     upstream: "api:http"
 "https://{default}/admin":
     type: upstream
     upstream: "admin:http"
 ```

-Then you need to configure each app `web.locations` to match these paths:
+Then you would need to configure each app `web.locations` to match these paths:

 ```yaml {location=".platform/applications.yaml"}
 -   name: api